 - Environmental and health impacts of landfill mining (PhD project, Mohammed Zari)

-- Microwave sorting of ores
+- Pre-concentration and sorting of metalliferous ores and wastes

 - Electromagnetic sensors for processing monitoring and analytics